 I decided that I would contact individuals seeking to build a store of any size, that my best prospects were those who said they “need a developer” as well as “do-it-yourselfers” who might have gotten discouraged with the process.
-I determined not to send e-mail to individuals who specifically asked me not to contact them.
+I decided not to send e-mails to individuals who specifically asked me not to contact them.

 You can see how important qualifying questions are to targeting your best prospects.
 What kinds of qualifying questions would be best for your business?
 Why don’t you jot down a couple before reading on?

 Forms with Database Capability

 Setting up forms is a higher-level skill than learning HTML, so it’s a hurdle you may need help with.
 There are many forms-to-e-mail programs, probably one supported by your Web hosting service.
 Ask your ISP if it has the following:

 - MIT’s Cgiemail by Bruce Lewis (http://web.mit.edu/wwwdev/cgiemail/)

 - FrontPage Forms (FrontPage 97 calls them WebBots, FrontPage 98 calls them Components) using FrontPage extensions.

 E-mail feedback from your forms allows you to provide immediate responses to visitors.
 But without a database to store their data, a longer-term e-mail marketing campaign is difficult.
 Yes, there are programs such as Arial Software’s SignUp (http://www.arialsoftware.com/index.asp?PageID=ProductsSignUp2) that parse e-mail fields into a database, but they can be picky about the exact format of e-mail messages and don’t work well with longer memo fields.

 Another advantage is that you can choose to place the logfile in a non-Web location and download it using FTP, or you could place the logfile in a password-protected directory to access and download it with your Web browser.